 When starting any new vitamin, supplement, or medication, it is important to discuss it with a doctor and weigh the risks beforehand.
 Although more studies need to evaluate risks of taking melatonin long-term, reported side effects in children and adolescents include:

 - Mood swings

 Because melatonin is a hormone, some health professionals have suggested that taking it as a supplement could interfere with a child’s development.
-However, several studies have shown no adverse effects in reproductive function or child development.

 Melatonin may also interact and interfere with other herbs, supplements, and certain medications.
 A child’s doctor should be aware of any supplements or medications the child is currently taking before they start melatonin.

 What to Consider Before Giving Your Child Melatonin

 Before giving a child any sleep aid, it is important to discuss this decision thoroughly with a pediatrician.
 Childhood sleep problems do not always require treatment with drugs or supplements.
 Many times, changing bedtime behavior alone is enough.
 The child’s doctor can discuss whether melatonin is appropriate for the situation as well as the supplement’s risks, benefits, and dosage.

 As a dietary supplement, melatonin is not regulated or approved by the U.S. Food and Drug Administration.
 As a result, the actual concentration of melatonin contained in different products and formulations varies greatly .
 The true amount can even be different from the amount listed on the product’s label.
 Some experts suggest using pharmaceutical-grade products, which may be more reliable.

 Furthermore, what may work for an adult as a sleep aid may not be helpful for a child .
 One reason for this is that children metabolize medicines and supplements differently than adults.

 Many different melatonin products are available to purchase.
 If a child’s doctor approves the use of melatonin, it may be helpful to ask about specific products, as well as the dosage and duration of treatment.